Sameer-Kulhari/my-theme/index.md

 ---
-topic = My-Theme
+layout = default
 ---

 # my-theme
-## my-theme is a simple theme for markdown pages
+## my-theme is a simple theme for jakyll